Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2) This programm Write a function that swaps the values of two integers
 3) This programm Write a function that returns the length of a string.
 4) This programm Write a function that prints a string, followed by a new line
+5) This programm Write a function that prints a string, in reverse